Brownies or blondies? Which one do you like most?

 Now that it all has to be gluten-free, I started varying more with other things, like lentils and buckwheat.

 Today I was really in the mood for baking.
-I still had leftover chickpeas in my fridge, and I right away thought of making blondies with these pulses, but I didn’t like the make one of my previous recipes.
+I still had leftover chickpeas in my fridge, and I right away thought of making blondies with these pulses, but I didn’t like to make one of my previous recipes.
 Also the skinny chickpea blondies I made before need overripe banana, and the bananas on my kitchen counter were just not overripe yet.
 That was another reason to make something NEW! 😀

 I decided to still go with the chickpeas but to use other ingredients than banana as butter substitute.